The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

 The 4i Innovation programme provides in-depth support for small and micro businesses within the Ballymena area, to improve their innovation capabilities, create new products and services, and sustain their business growth and resilience.

 Over a three-year period, this project aims to support 54 companies, provide skills training for their employees and create 54 new jobs.
+So far, the project has engaged with 50 businesses, upskilled 68 employees and the support of The Gallaher Trust has led to the creation of 31 new jobs in the area.

 Triangle Housing